LLNL/sundials/doc/shared/sunstepper/SUNStepper_Description.rst

 .. c:function:: SUNErrCode SUNStepper_SetLastFlag(SUNStepper stepper, int last_flag)

-   This function sets a flag than can be used by sunstepper implementations to indicate warnings or errors that occurred during an operation, e.g., :c:func:`SUNStepper_Evolve`.
+   This function sets a flag that can be used by :c:type:`SUNStepper` implementations to indicate warnings or errors that occurred during an operation, e.g., :c:func:`SUNStepper_Evolve`.